johnrudolph/beast-master/rules.md

 # Components

 ## Board
 The island has 27 spaces.
-The island starts empty, but will eventually be filled with tiles that grant you rewards at Harvest.
+The island starts empty, but will eventually be filled with tiles that grant you rewards at Reap.

 ## Colossi
 You are a Colossus, and you lead a fleet of Acolytes.
 Colossi cannot die, and remain on the island for the entire game.